 +33 01 44 39 80 00

 The Paris flea market is really a neighborhood of different flea markets accessible from the Porte de Cligancourt metro stop.
-I like Marché Paul Bert, Marché Serpette and Village Vintage a grouping of designer vintage shops anchored by Habitat 1964.
-You will undoubtedly see beautiful things, vendors selling Louis Vuitton trunks, copper pots, and Empire period furnishings, but none of these items come cheap.
+I like Marché Paul Bert, Marché Serpette and Marché Dauphine.
+You will undoubtedly see beautiful things such as vendors selling Louis Vuitton trunks, copper pots, and Empire period furnishings, but none of these items come cheap.
 It’s always fun to look and you can score more inexpensive items like vintage posters, costume jewelry and clothes.
 The markets are only open Saturday, Sunday and some on Monday.

 Marché Paul Bert